According to research in social psychology, which of the followin... | Study Prep in Pearson+

 1

-Step 3: Review empirical findings from reputable studies that compare trust levels among racial and ethnic groups, noting patterns such as historical experiences with government policies and social inclusion.
+Step 3: Recall that research in social psychology often shows that while some high school students do drink alcohol, the majority do not consume it regularly or frequently.

-Step 4: Analyze the statements given by comparing them to the research consensus, which generally shows that Black people and Latinos tend to express greater trust in the federal government than white people, possibly due to differing expectations and experiences.
+Step 4: Evaluate each statement: the first suggests regular drinking by the majority, which is generally not supported by research; the third is factually incorrect as drinking is illegal for minors; the fourth suggests almost all abstain, which is an overgeneralization.

-Step 5: Conclude that the most accurate statement aligns with the research indicating that Black people and Latinos tend to express greater trust in the federal government than white people.
+Step 5: Conclude that the most accurate statement aligns with research indicating that most high school students do not drink alcohol frequently.

 Watch next